AndrewRathbun/XstReader/README.md

+# NOTICE

+Use this fork instead: https://github.com/iluvadev/XstReader

+It is far more updated than this one!

 # Xst Reader

 Xst Reader is an open source viewer for Microsoft Outlook’s .OST and .PST files, written entirely in C# originally by [Dijji](https://github.com/Dijji).
 This updated fork has been upgraded from .NET 4 (deprecated) to .NET 4.8 (still supported), and this tool still has no dependency on any Microsoft Office components.